 Written by Colin Steffler

 In Ontario, there are two ways to legally end a marriage: divorce or annulment.
 While both have the same practical result (the marriage is ended), there are significant differences.
-While some of these differences are rather technical, they stem from a fairly simple point: a divorce ends a valid marriage, while an annulment ends a marriage that was void or voidable (i.e. invalid) from its beginning.
+In annulment vs divorce, While some of these differences are rather technical, they stem from a fairly simple point: a divorce ends a valid marriage, while an annulment ends a marriage that was void or voidable (i.e. invalid) from its beginning.
 Whether a marriage is valid has nothing to do with the length of the marriage.
 A marriage that is only days old may not satisfy any grounds for annulment, while a years-long marriage may remain void or voidable, if there was some legal inability for one of the spouses to enter into the marriage.

 For spouses to obtain a divorce, they have to have a valid marriage, meaning that all of the circumstances of their marriage ceremony were in compliance with federal and provincial law.
 To be entitled to a divorce, the spouses must establish that there has been a breakdown of the marriage through evidence that: